lhermann/langify-docs/architecture.md

 ### Frontend

 This is the presentation layer, the part of the website the users see.
 You could also define it as the scripts that run at the client-side.
-For our website you could say it is equal to *Vue.js* (and at some places *Django*).
+You could say it is equal to *Vue.js* concerning our website (and at some places *Django*).

 As a result the frontend is mainly written in *JavaScript*.